Posets arising as 1-skeleta of simple polytopes, the nonrevisiting path conjecture, and poset topology: Poset theoretic results regarding 1-skeleta of simple polytopes

+Now to our claim about pseudo-joins.
 First consider $F_T$ that is a codimension one face of a face $F_S$, with both these faces including $\hat{0}$.
 Suppose also that both $F_S$ and $F_T$ have the same sink, denoted $v$.
-Then there is exactly one edge directed from some vertex $v_S \in F_S \setminus F_T$ to $v \in F_T$, by virtue of $v$ being the sink of $F_S$.
-There is also an edge directed from $\hat{0}$ to a vertex $v_S' \in F_S \setminus F_T$, by virtue of $\hat{0}$ being the source of $F_S$.
-There is also a directed path from $\hat{0}$ to $v$ that stays within $F_T$, again by virtue of $\hat{0} $ being the source.
+Then there is an edge directed from a vertex $v_S \in F_S \setminus F_T$ to $v \in F_T$, by virtue of $v$ being the sink of $F_S$ and having a neighbor in $F_S\setminus F_T$.
+There is also an edge directed from $\hat{0}$ to a vertex $v_S' \in F_S \setminus F_T$, by virtue of $\hat{0}$ being the source of $F_S$ and having a neighbor in $F_S\setminus F_T$.
+There is also a directed path from $\hat{0}$ to $v$ that stays within $F_T$ because $\hat{0}$ and $v$ are the source and sink vertices of $F_T$.
 Thus, Lemma ~\ref{not-same-source-sink} applies in this case, giving a contradiction to such faces $F_S$ and $F_T$ having the same sink.

-Next turn to $F_T \subsetneq F_S$ both containing $\hat{0}$ with $F_T$ of codimension higher than one in $F_S$.
+Next we turn to the case of $F_T \subsetneq F_S$ with both faces containing $\hat{0}$ with $F_T$ of codimension higher than one in $F_S$.
+Again suppose both $F_S$ and $F_T$ have the same sink.
 We use the existence of an intermediate face $F_{T'}$ with $F_T\subsetneq F_{T'} \subsetneq F_S$ to reduce as follows to the codimension one case above.
-If $F_T$ and $F_S$ have the same source and sink, then $F_{T'}$ must also have this same source and sink, enabling us to reduce to the lower codimension case of $F_T\subsetneq F_{T'}$.
-Doing this repeatedly yields the codimension one case above, allowing us to show the nonexistence of such $F_T \subseteq F_S$ of higher codimension having the same sink and both having source $\hat{0}$.
+Since $F_T$ and $F_S$ have the same source and sink, $F_{T'}$ must also have this same source and sink, enabling us to reduce to the lower codimension case of $F_T\subsetneq F_{T'}$.
+Doing this repeatedly yields the codimension one case above, allowing us to rule out this case as well.

-The case of any two faces $F_S$ and $F_{S'} $ both containing $\hat{0} $ and having the same sink as each other also is ruled out by reduction to cases above as follows.
-Since the face $F_S \cap F_{S'}$ must also contain $\hat{0}$ as well as containing the common sink for $F_S$ and $F_{S'}$, this implies $F_S\cap F_{S'}$ will also have this same vertex as its sink.
-Thus, we may reduce the case of any $F_S$ and $F_{S'}$ both containing $\hat{0}$ and both having the same sink as each other to the case of $F_T \subsetneq F_S $ already handled above by letting $T = S\cap S'$.
+Next we reduce the case of any two faces $F_S$ and $F_{S'} $ both having source $\hat{0} $ and both having the same sink to the cases already ruled out above.
+Since the face $F_S \cap F_{S'}$ must also contain $\hat{0}$ as well as containing the common sink for $F_S$ and $F_{S'}$, this implies $F_S\cap F_{S'}$ will also have this same sink.
+But $F_S\cap F_{S'}\subsetneq F_S$, allowing us to use the above cases to rule out this case.
+This completes the proof of the statement about distinct atoms in $L$.